Page last updated Dec 24, 2015|

-This preliminary (March 2010) posting of the Sky Atlas is necessarily incomplete.
-Even the most nearly complete page (that of Andromeda) has only an incomplete listing of stars and other objects of interest.
-It does have a fairly detailed map of my own devising, a discussion of the mythology behind the constellation, a list of and links to nearby constellations, and even part of Bayer's (1603) maps of the constellation, so though incomplete, it does give an idea of what the rest of the Atlas will offer, when complete.
+Even the most nearly complete constellation page (that of Andromeda) has only an incomplete listing of stars and other objects of interest.
+It does have a fairly detailed map of my own devising, a discussion of the mythology behind the constellation, a list of and links to nearby constellations, and even historical maps of the constellation, so though incomplete, it does give an idea of what the rest of the constellation pages will offer when similarly complete.

 Officially Recognized Constellations